dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 Notice how DBOS automatically resumes your workflow from where it left off.
 It doesn't re-send the greeting email, but does record the previously-sent greeting in the database.
 This reliability is a core feature of DBOS: workflows always run to completion and each of their operations executes exactly once.
-To learn more about workflows, check out our [tutorial](../tutorials/workflow-tutorial.md) or [explainer](../explanations/how-workflows-work.md).
+To learn more about workflows, check out our [tutorial](../tutorials/workflow-tutorial.md) and [explainer](../explanations/how-workflows-work.md).

 The code for this guide is available on [GitHub](https://github.com/dbos-inc/dbos-demo-apps/tree/main/greeting-emails).